matsmaiwald/flask_example/README.md

 export FLASK_APP=app.py
 ```

-## Run the app
+## Run the app and the client script

+6. Fire up the flask app
 ```
 flask run
 ```

-## Run a script that calls the app
+7. In a new terminal window, run the script that calls the app
-In a new terminal window
 ```
 python3 client.py
 ```